The heart of a convex body: Estimating the volume of the heart

 Numerical evidence based on the algorithm developed in \cite{BMS} suggests that, the more $\cK$ is {\it round,} the more $\ccK$ is small compared to $\cK.$ We conjecture that

-and the supremum is realized by a sequence of obtuse triangles. \end{oss}
+and the supremum is realized by a sequence of obtuse triangles. \end{remark}

-\begin{ack} The first author has been partially supported by the ERC Advanced Grant n.
+\begin{acknowledgement} The authors wish to warmly thank Prof. J. O'Hara, who pointed out a gap in a preliminary version of the proof of Theorem \ref{teo:pmoment} and provided a copy of \cite{OH}.
+The first author has been partially supported by the ERC Advanced Grant n.
 226234.
 The second author has been supported by GNAMPA-INdAM and the PRIN-MIUR grant ``Propriet\` a e metodi geometrici nelle equazioni alle derivate parziali, disuguaglianze di Sobolev e convessit\` a''.
-Both authors gratefully acknowledge the Banff International Research Station and its facilities, where this work started. \end{ack}
+Both authors gratefully acknowledge the Banff International Research Station and its facilities, where this work started. \end{acknowledgement}